 It is advisable to discuss the details to purchase title insurance with your real estate lawyer, and the title insurance company.
 Doing this will help you gain clarity on the coverage of title insurance and its consequent benefits for your situation.

 When you have a title insurance policy, most off-title searches are not required.
 The cost and effort of doing such off-title searches is thus removed from the purchase process.

-Do keep in mind that title insurance offers you protection against any losses arising from the legal ownership and related factors.
-Possessing title insurance does not take away the need for title searches and title opinion from your real estate lawyer.
+Do keep in mind that title insurance offers you protection against any losses arising from legal ownership and related factors.
+Possessing title insurance does not take away the need for title searches and title opinions from your real estate lawyer.

 What is the coverage in Title Insurance?

 A title insurance policy safeguards against losses arising from:

 - Unidentified title defects (any title issues preventing you from clean property ownership);

 - Current property liens against its title (outstanding utility debts, mortgages, property taxes);